ahuacate/pve-nas/README.md

 This guide is for building a Proxmox based NAS.

-The User can choose between a TrueNAS or Ubuntu based NAS.
-Both are configured with the same folder shares, network permissions, ACLs, default users & groups (medialab, homelab and privatelab), samba, CIFS and NFS ready for our suite of PVE CTs (Sonarr, Radarr etc).
+You can choose between a TrueNAS or a Ubuntu-based NAS.
+Both systems have the same folder shares, network permissions, ACLs, default Users & Groups ( medialab, homelab and privatelab ), samba, networking (SMB/CIF and NFS), and are ready for our suite of PVE CTs (Sonarr, Radarr etc).

-Users with PVE hosts limited by RAM memory, less than 16GB, we recommended a Ubuntu NAS.
-Its resource light requiring only 256MB RAM, based on a PVE LXC container and fast.
-It a simple NAS and works.
+For PVE hosts limited by RAM, less than 16GB, we recommended the Ubuntu-based NAS.
+It requires only 512MB RAM on a PVE LXC container.

 NAS build options are:

 1)  **TrueNAS (HBA Adapter)** - PCIe SATA/NVMe HBA card pass-thru (UNDER DEVELOPMENT - NOT WORKING)

-The PVE host must be installed with a 'dedicated' PCIe SATA/NVMe HBA Adapter Card (i.e LSI 9207-8i).
+Here a dedicated PCIe SATA/NVMe HBA Adapter Card (i.e LSI 9207-8i) supports all NAS disks.
 All TrueNAS storage disks, including any ZFS Cache SSDs, must be connected to the HBA Adapter Card.
 You cannot co-mingle TrueNAS disks with the PVE hosts mainboard onboard SATA/NVMe devices.
-The ZFS storage pool backend and fronted is fully managed by TrueNAS.
-ZFS Raid levels are determined by the number of HBA connected TrueNAS disks installed.
-You also have the option of configuring ZFS cache using SSD drives inside TrueNAS.
-ZFS cache will provide High Speed disk I/O.
+TrueNAS manages both backend and frontend.

 2)  **Ubuntu NAS (PVE SATA/NVMe)** - PVE ZFS pool backend, Ubuntu frontend

-The NAS ZFS storage pool backend is fully managed by Proxmox.
-ZFS Raid levels depends on the number of disks installed.
+Proxmox manages the ZFS storage pool backend while Ubuntu does the frontend.
+ZFS Raid levels depend on the number of disks installed.
 You also have the option of configuring ZFS cache using SSD drives.
-ZFS cache will provide High Speed disk I/O.
+ZFS cache will provide High-Speed disk I/O.

 3)  **Ubuntu NAS (USB disks)** - PVE USB disk backend, Ubuntu frontend

-A USB based NAS for basic NAS file storage using a single external disk only.
-This solution is for SFF computing hardware such as Intel NUCs.
+Here the NAS stores all data on an external USB disk.
+This is for SFF computing hardware such as Intel NUCs.
 Your NAS ZFS storage pool backend is fully managed by the Proxmox host.

-As with all our guides a Easy Script automates the Users NAS installation and configuration.
+As with all our guides, our Easy Script automates the Users NAS installation and configuration.
 The Easy Script offers the installer options based on your available hardware.

 Upon completion your NAS storage will include a our custom set of users, groups and folders: